 - Marshal: The Marshal’s job is to conduct the Chaplain, present the flag of the country, and ceremonially lead certain ceremonial processions.

 - Chaplain: The ceremonial duties of the Chaplain are to offer the prayers at the beginning and end of each meeting.
 Typically the Chaplain offers prayers at the meals as well.
-However, it’s traditionally recognized that the Chaplain should care for the spiritual needs of the Lodge members as well, facilitating the visitation of the sick, and providing emotional support for Brothers in times of need.
+It’s traditionally recognized that the Chaplain should care for the spiritual needs of the Lodge members as well, facilitating the visitation of the sick, and providing emotional support for Brothers in times of need.

 - Senior Steward: The Senior Steward is the assistant of the Junior Warden, who oversees fellowship, which includes meals or other activities the Lodge is involved in.
-Normally, he ensures that everything is in order for meals, and cleanup is accomplished.
+Normally, he ensures that everything is in order for meals, and that cleanup is accomplished.

 - Junior Steward: Keeping everyone in line for fellowship is a big job, and should not be left to just one person.
 The Junior Steward also assists in facilitating fellowship.
-Both positions also have ceremonial roles in helping prepare candidates for their degrees.
+Both positions also have ceremonial roles in helping prepare candidates for their Degrees.

 Some Lodges also have an official position for a musician, which is also appointed.
 A little ambiance can liven up a meeting, and give a sense of refinement.

-In the state of Washington, Lodge groupings are divided into Districts and, although some Districts overlap geographically, they mostly follow geographical boundaries, and consist of a manageable group of Lodges, that can be over seen by an officer appointed by the Grand Master called a Deputy of the Grand Master (or District Deputies).
+In the state of Washington, Lodge groupings are divided into Districts and although some Districts overlap geographically, they mostly follow geographical boundaries, and consist of a manageable group of Lodges that can be overseen by an officer appointed by the Grand Master called a Deputy of the Grand Master (or District Deputies).

 The District Deputies carry with them an additional title of “Very Worshipful” in order to set them apart as being over the Worshipful Masters in their Districts.